 Approach the customer journey as a series of cycles.

-Or, say that you’re a hand cream company that recently made all your packaging more sustainable, and as a result, you have products that are part of Amazon’s Climate Pledge Friendly program.
-When reaching out to environmentally conscious audiences, like sustainable shoppers in market for consumables, you can feature creative about the new packaging and Climate Pledge Friendly certification—a message that may resonate more than leading with hand cream scents.
+Or, say that you’re a hand cream company that recently made all your packaging more sustainable, and as a result, you have products that are part of Amazon’s Climate Pledge Friendly programme.
+When reaching out to environmentally conscious audiences, such as sustainable shoppers in the market for consumables, you can feature creatives about the new packaging and Climate Pledge Friendly certification – a message that may resonate more than leading with hand cream scents.

 Offer value at every interaction.

-As the examples demonstrated, each brand strove to offer customers meaningful engagement at each touchpoint.
+As the examples demonstrated, each brand strove to offer customers meaningful engagement at each touch point.
 The Honest Company’s offerings ranged from discounts to interactive livestreams with Jessica Alba.
 INFINITI developed complementary, immersive online and offline experiences.
-And VAPE’s creative approach shows how it’s even possible to make shopping for household staples—like insect repellent—fun and engaging.
+And VAPE’s creative approach shows how it’s even possible to make shopping for household staples – such as insect repellent – fun and engaging.

-The final component to creating a customer-centric marketing strategy is measuring and analyzing.
-Use data and analytics to find what’s working and what’s not, and develop creative ways to iterate accordingly.
+The final component to creating a customer-centric marketing strategy is measuring and analysing.
+Use data and analytics to find out what’s working and what’s not, and develop creative ways to iterate accordingly.

-You may learn that customizing creative resonates more with audiences—like VAPE did.
-An athletic wear company might discover that customers in Chicago respond better to creative set in their city, rather than generic streetscapes.
+You may learn that customising creatives resonates more with audiences – like VAPE did.
+An athletic wear company might discover that customers in Chicago respond better to creatives set in their city, rather than generic streetscapes.
 With this insight, the company may decide to feature local images across key marketplaces.
 Or the hand cream company may want to test whether sustainability messaging around the Climate Pledge Friendly certification resonates with other audiences beyond environmentally conscious shoppers.
 These are just two ideas.
 For more inspiration, take a deeper dive into using measurement to develop a customer-centric advertising strategy.

 For the last several years, offering customers a seamless omnichannel experience has been one of marketing’s holy grails.
-Taking a customer-centric approach to marketing and advertising is a key step in creating that experience.
-By offering value at every interaction, you can inspire discovery, consideration, purchase, or loyalty, no matter where in their journeys customers may be.
-And in doing so, we can start to connect the dots between all our customer touchpoints, and form constellations among the stars.
+Taking a customer-centric approach to marketing and advertising is a key step towards creating that experience.
+By offering value at every interaction, you can inspire discovery, consideration, purchase or loyalty, no matter where in their journeys customers may be.
+And in doing so, we can start to connect the dots between all of our customer touchpoints, and form constellations among the stars.

 1–2 Salesforce, State of the Connected Customer, Third Edition, 2019.